he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Unbreaking Wave Barrier.md

 **Critical Success** The creature is unaffected.
 **Success** The creature isn't pushed, but the space within the barrier is difficult terrain for it.
 **Failure** The creature is pushed 10 feet, and the space within the barrier is difficult terrain for it.
-**Critical Failure** The creature is pushed 20 feet and knocked [[Prone]], and the space within the barrier is difficult terrain for it.
+**Critical Failure** The creature is pushed 20 feet and knocked [[DATABASE/condition/Prone|prone]], and the space within the barrier is difficult terrain for it.